-Eva Petermann qualified in 2001 with a BSc and MSc in Biochemistry at the Martin Luther University Halle-Wittenberg in Germany.
-She obtained her PhD in 2004 at the Free University of Berlin, where she worked on the biochemistry of DNA base excision repair.
+I qualified in 2001 with a BSc and MSc in Biochemistry at the Martin Luther University Halle-Wittenberg in Germany and then obtained a PhD in Biochemistry (2004) at the Free University Berlin, where I worked on PARP1 and DNA base excision repair.

-She continued with postdoctoral research in the field of DNA repair and replication in the lab of Keith Caldecott at the Sussex Centre for Genome Damage and Stability in Brighton.
-In her next postdoctoral position she worked with Thomas Helleday at the Gray Institute for Radiation Oncology and Biology at the University of Oxford, where she also was a Junior Research Fellow at Linacre College.
+I continued with postdoctoral research in the field of DNA repair and replication in the lab of Keith Caldecott at the Sussex Centre for Genome Damage and Stability in Brighton and then moved to the lab of Thomas Helleday at the University of Oxford, where I was also a Junior Research Fellow at Linacre College.

-Dr Petermann joined the University of Birmingham as a Lecturer in 2010.
-She received the European Environmental Mutagen Society Young Scientist Prize in 2010.
+I joined the University of Birmingham as a Lecturer in 2010.
+I received the European Environmental Mutagen Society Young Scientist Prize in 2010.
 In 2019, the Petermann lab was awarded £1.6 million in funding from Cancer Research UK and the Medical Research Council.